h2oai/h2ogpt/docs/FAQ.md

 One can also run such models in vLLM and have h2oGPT use `--inference_server` to connect to the vLLM endpoint for good concurrency, then you can pass also `--concurrency_count=64`.

+In some cases LLaMa-2 or other chat models do ok on some languages, but others have been fine-tuned that are probably better:
+* Mistral-based [German](https://huggingface.co/LeoLM/leo-mistral-hessianai-7b-chat) or bilingual LLaMa-2 based [German](https://huggingface.co/LeoLM/leo-hessianai-13b-chat-bilingual)
+* LLaMa-2-7B-based [Spanish](https://huggingface.co/clibrain/Llama-2-7b-ft-instruct-es) or 13B-based [Spanish](https://huggingface.co/marianbasti/Llama-2-13b-fp16-alpaca-spanish)

+In some cases more language boosting can be done by adding not just a system prompt but also a `--chat_conversation` that is a list of tuples of strings like `--chat_conversation=[(human, bot),(human, bot)]` (can also be passed to UI in expert panel for exploration of what works best).
+Adding some reasonable but generic native language pre convsersation gets the model more into the mood of maintaining that language if it is a multilingual model or one that was heavily English based like LLaMa-2.

 ### Controlling Quality and Speed of Parsing

 h2oGPT has certain defaults for speed and quality, but one may require faster processing or higher quality.